Murderers' Row: Etymology

 The term, which mimicked the name applied to a section of the Tombs prison in New York City, was applied to several different baseball teams before it became associated with the Babe Ruth-era Yankees.
 A 1905 newspaper article about the Yale baseball team notes that one of Yale's coaches, Billy Lush, who had been an outfielder with the Cleveland Naps the year before, was "a member of 'Murderer's Row,' as pitchers call the first six batters on the Cleveland list."
 The term was also used for the Philadelphia Phillies, the Philadelphia Athletics, and for some minor league and college teams.
 It was first applied to the Yankees in 1918, two years before Ruth joined the team.
+Ruth used the term himself in 1920 referring to the Yankees lineup, in his book, "Playing the Game, My Early Years in Baseball."

 1927 Yankees

 The term was initially associated with the beginning of Babe Ruth and Lou Gehrig Yankee teams in the mid-1920s, and is commonly recognized to refer specifically to the core of the 1927 Yankee hitting lineup.

 Owner Jacob Ruppert is the man most often credited with building the team, although general manager Ed Barrow may have had as much to do with it.
-In a game of a July series against the Washington Senators, the Yankees beat their opponents 21–1, and prompted Senators' first baseman Joe Judge to say, "Those fellows not only beat you but they tear your heart out.
+In a game of a July series against the Washington Senators the Yankees won 21–1, prompting Senators' first baseman Joe Judge to say, "Those fellows not only beat you but they tear your heart out.
 I wish the season was over."